 Evolution of Google TAC Rate

 It is critical to distinguish between the acquisition costs of Google on its search pages and that outside its search pages.
 Indeed, to get traffic on its search pages, Google has to close deals with partners to guarantee a continuous stream of traffic.
-Instead, to allow businesses part of the Google AdWords (now Google Ads) platform to be featured within web properties part of Google AdSense, shares its with the that allow to place banners on their properties.
-Therefore, has way higher costs in a percentage of segment on its members’ properties, than on its properties.
+Instead, to allow businesses part of the Google AdWords (now Google Ads) platform to be featured within web properties part of Google AdSense, Google shares its revenues with the publishers that allow Google to place banners on their properties.
+Therefore, Google has way higher costs in a percentage of segment revenues on its members’ properties, than on its properties.

 Keeping this distinction in mind is critical to have a deep understanding of the Google business model.